pietvanzoen/piet.me/notes/2023-07-08-copilot-autocomplete-commit-messages-setup.md

 # Provide links to any relevant tickets, articles or other resources
 ```

-_Including the character limit ensures Copilot doesn’t get too verbose with the message._
+<figcaption>Including the character limit ensures Copilot doesn’t get too verbose with the message.</figcaption>

 To configure git to use this as your commit message template run: